CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab9.md

 >**Note**: Before proceeding with the exercise, make sure you have installed Python and pip packages.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Preparing prerequisites and integrating the necessary dataset into your environment
+- Auto Completion of Code with Different Experiments
+- Mathematical and Machine Learning with Different Examples
+- Data Visualization and Data Transformation
+- Training the sample model

 ### Task 1: Prerequisites and Injecting the Required Dataset into Your Environment

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.